Rahul-1157/smartContactManager/README.md

 # smartContactManager
-Website for Contact Manager which store and manipulate contacts.
+website for contact manager which store and manipulate contacts